oyedejioyewole/encentral-solutions-internship/src/Month2/Week4/SmartTodos/README.md

 # Introducing SmartTodos

-This is a comprehensive TODO application implemented in Java using: Guava, Jackson, and Apache Commons Collections.
+This is a comprehensive TODO application implemented in Java using Guava, Jackson, and Apache Commons Collections.
 This application allows users to register, log in, and manage their personal to-do lists with full CRUD operations and search functionality.

 ## Demonstration